telerik/ajax-docs/controls/grid/functionality/exporting/export-formats/excelml-export/excelml-basics.md

 >

->note From Q2 2013 **ExcelML** supports exporting of **GridHyperLinkColumn** .It is important to know that when its *DataTextField* property is set, othercolumns bound to the same field are not exported.
+>note From Q2 2013 **ExcelML** supports exporting of **GridHyperLinkColumn**.
+It is important to know that when its *DataTextField* property is set, other columns bound to the same field are not exported.
 Also when *Text* property of the **GridHyperLinkColumn** is set and DataField is not defined, columns added to the *DataNavigateUrlFields* are not exported.
 >